ceddy4395/seminar-presentation/PITCHME.md

 ![TableOfPapers](table.PNG)

+note:
+  - Collecting all the literature we have read for this paper we have created a table to indicate which topic each of these papers cover.
+Our findings from this table will be discussed in the next section.

 ---

-## Research into music recommender systems

 @snap[top-left]
 @fa[fas fa-music]
 @snapend

+## Research into music recommender systems

 ---